agentfitz/cendo/wp-content/plugins/adrotate/readme.txt

 If that's not enough you can post on our [forum](http://adrotateplugin.com/page/support.php) and ask your question there!

 == Upgrade Notice ==

+= 3.6.6 =
+Critical bugfix for users using clicktracking.
+This patches a SQL injection issue in the redirect url.

+= 3.6.5 =
+Important bugfixes to stats and error evaluation.
+Small tweaks.
+Some new features.

+= 3.6.4 =
+Bugfixes.
+Small tweaks.
+Some new features.

 = 3.6.3 =
 Minor bugfixes.
 Improved PHP5.3 compatibility.